darealshinji/gendlopen/README.md

  * any type declaration more complicated than a function pointer will not be recognized (use a typedef)

 ¹ I recommend using your own get/set wrapper functions to auto-load objects<br>
-² You can however replace a prototype such as `int myprintf(const char *format, ...)` with one that has a fixed number of arguments: `int myprintf(const char *format, int arg1, const char *arg2, float arg3)`
+² You can however replace a prototype with one that has a fixed number of arguments

 Input format